Costs, when categorized according to the timing of charge against revenue, can be classified into: (1) product costs and (2) period costs.

 Product costs refer to inventoriable costs.
-These costs are included as part of inventory and are charged against revenues as cost of sales only when sold.
-In other words they are initially classified as assets and are transferred to expense when they are sold.
+These costs are included as part of inventory and are charged against revenues as cost of sales only when the products are sold.
+In other words, they are initially classified as assets and are transferred to expense when they are sold.

-All manufacturing expenses (i.e., direct materials, direct labor, and factory overhead) are product costs.
+All manufacturing expenses, costs incurred in the factory or production process, (i.e., direct materials, direct labor, and factory overhead) are product costs.
 Direct materials, direct labor, and factory overhead are combined to form the products to be sold, hence the term "product costs".

 In the accounting records, the cost of finished products is accumulated in an inventory account - usually "Finished Goods Inventory".
 When goods are sold, the cost is transferred from "Finished Goods Inventory" in the balance sheet to "Cost of Sales" (or Cost of Goods Sold) in the income statement.

 Period costs are charged immediately against revenue.
 Unlike product costs, they are classified as expenses right away.
 They are not included in inventory.

 Period costs include selling and distribution expenses, and general and administrative expenses.
 These costs are presented directly as deductions against revenues in the income statement.

 Classify the following costs as (PR) product costs or (PE) period costs.

 Answers: 1.
 PR; 2.
 PR; 3.
 PE; 4.
 PR; 5.
 PE; 6.
 PE; 7.
 PE; 8.
 PR; 9.
 PE; 10.
 PR